endevver/mt-plugin-content-wizard/README.md

 ## Inserting Structured Content

-If a structured content asset has already been created with a wizard, you can simply insert it into an existing entry: on the Create/Edit Entry screen click the Insert File toolbar button, select an asset, and insert it.
-(Structured content assets do not have any insert options.)
+If a structured content asset has already been created with a wizard, you can simply insert it into an existing entry: on the Create/Edit Entry screen click the Insert Structured Content editor toolbar button (between the Insert Image and Insert File toolbar buttons), select an asset, and insert it.
+(Note that structured content assets do not have any insert options.)

 ## Managing Structured Content